renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

 * [Check if you are using the latest stable version of Rails](http://rubyonrails.org/) with `rails -v` and update it if you are not.
 You can do this with `gem update rails`.
 Beware of beta versions.

-* Start a new Rails project using `rails new [project-name] --database=postgresql --no-skip-test --skip-action-text --skip-action-mailbox` where the `project-name` is exactly the one you chose before.
+* Start a new Rails project using `rails new [project-name] --database=postgresql --skip-test --skip-action-mailbox` where the `project-name` is exactly the one you chose before.

-  * You can use the `--css` option to preconfigure your new Rails application to use a CSS processor/framework.
+  * You can use the `--css` flag to preconfigure your new Rails app to use a CSS processor/framework.
 Available options are: `tailwind, bootstrap, bulma, postcss, sass`.
 This will automatically install the [cssbundling-rails](https://github.com/rails/cssbundling-rails) and [jsbundling-rails](https://github.com/rails/jsbundling-rails) gems.
-The app then uses the the [esbuild](https://github.com/evanw/esbuild) bundler and minifier by default.
+The app then uses the the [esbuild](https://github.com/evanw/esbuild) JS bundler and minifier by default.

-  * If you prefer a different JS bundler, you can use the `--javascript` option to configure it.
-You have the choice between using one of the node-based bundlers: `esbuild, rollup, webpack` or you can use `importmap`, which is the default unless you have used the `--css` option from above.
+  * Esbuild is generally a good choice, but you can also configure an alternative JS bundler using the `--javascript` flag.
+You have the choice between using one of the node-based bundlers: `esbuild, rollup, webpack` or you can use `importmap`, which is the default.
+Note that importmaps cannot be used in conjunction with the `--css` option from above.

   * You may want to choose a different database from Postgres, but most of the time that will be your choice.
 If you do not need a DB you may rethink the fact that you may not need Rails at all :) Take a look at [Sinatra](http://www.sinatrarb.com/) or [Angular](https://angular.io/)

-* Check if you've got a `.ruby-version` file.
-If there is already one, make sure you remove the `ruby-` prefix so that only the version number is left.
-Otherwise, create one and enter the Ruby version manually.
+* Check if you've got a `.ruby-version` file and create one if not .
+If  there is already one in the project, be sure to remove the `ruby-` prefix from the version number inside the file, leaving only the number itself.

 * Load the Ruby version automatically in the fresh project's `Gemfile` by adding this: